MaxPixelStudios/MinecraftDecompiler/README.md

 # MinecraftDecompiler
 A useful tool to decompile and deobfuscate Minecraft by CFR/FernFlower and Proguard(official)/SRG(Searge 1.13-)/CSRG(Bukkit,Spigot,Paper)/TSRG(Searge 1.13+)/Tiny(Intermediary, Yarn) mappings
 ### If you have any suggestions for parameters passed or CFR decompilation args, welcome to submit issues or pull requests
-### I am currently creating another project, so this project may not update for a while.
 ## TODO/In Progress/Done
 View [the Project](https://github.com/MaxPixelStudios/MinecraftDecompiler/projects/1)
 ## Features